content-left-bg.png

 Overview

 Flexible work arrangements provide benefits to employees and employers.
-Well-designed and planned flexible working arrangements enable employees to manage external commitments and work life balance, while increasing wellbeing and performance.
+Well-designed and planned flexible working arrangements enable employees to manage professional and personal commitments, while increasing wellbeing and performance.
 They can also allow business units to respond more effectively to variations in work volumes.

-All employees have the right to request a flexible work arrangement under the Industrial Relations Act 2016 (Qld) (the Act).
+All employees have the right to request a flexible work arrangement under the Industrial Relations Act 2016 (Qld) (IR Act).
+Such requests are also subject to industrial instruments, policies and procedures which apply to the department.

 This procedure does not apply to:

-• a change required for medical reasons to accommodate an illness or injury.
-These requests are managed in accordance with the department’s Reasonable adjustments procedure;
+• a change required for medical reasons to accommodate an illness, injury or disability.
+These requests are managed in accordance with the department’s Reasonable adjustments procedure

-• a request for part-time work arrangements as part of a return to work from parental leave (up to when the child subject to the parental leave arrangement turns 6 years and 6 months).
-These requests are managed in accordance with the department's Parental leave procedure where employees are entitled to access part‑time work on return to duty after parental leave.
+• a request for part-time work arrangements as part of a return to work from parental leave and the child is under compulsory school age.
+These requests are managed in accordance with the department's Parental leave procedure where employees meet the eligibility criteria.
 This does not prevent the employee requesting other flexible work arrangements in accordance with this procedure; or

 • deferred salary or purchased leave.